Cipher Department of the High Command of the Wehrmacht: Siemens and Halske T-52

 The T52 secure teleprinter, was tested on an ongoing basis over the war period.
 Versions T-52A and T52-B were tested by Dr. Hüttenhain in 1939 and found in his words: to be extraordinarily insecure.
-Versions A and B was already in production.
-T-52C was tested by Dr Doering, Mathematician stationed at Inspectorate 7/VI, in 1942 was found to be insecure and could be broken using a text of 1000 letters.
+Versions A and B were already in production.
+T-52C was tested by Dr Doering, a mathematician stationed at Inspectorate 7/VI, in 1942 it was found to be insecure and could be broken using a text of 1000 letters.
 T-52D was also tested by Doering with help from OKW/Chi decipherment machinery and found to be insecure.
 Both Versions C and D were still being produced even though they were known to be insecure.
 OKW/Chi had no control over production, with difficulties presented by Army high command accepting their faults.
 Version T52-E was tested by Dr. Hüttenhain using the new decryption machinery and found to be also insecure.
 By the end of 1944, production had ceased.